 LinkedIn Ads costs and investment: How to calculate them

 Are you thinking about LinkedIn Ads costs and investment?
 There is a science behind calculating how much a LinkedIn Ads campaign costs and how an advertiser should calculate the investment.
 There are many essential factors to take into consideration before launching a LinkedIn Ads campaign.
 Such as the Customer Lifetime Value, the advertiser margin on it or the type of client.
 This article is aimed exclusively at calculating the costs and required investment.
-To know more about other factors, please subscribe to our newsletter, and you will get noticed as soon as we launch the LinkedIn Ads Definitive Guide in a few weeks.
-In the meantime, you can check our LinkedIn Ads service.
+To know more about other factors, please check our LinkedIn Ads Definitive Guide or download it in PDF version.

 Your campaign cost will be based on two essential factors:

 - The number of clicks that your campaign will have

 - The cost per click (CPC) of your campaign

 But what if you had an unlimited budget?
 Would your campaign show unlimited impressions and unlimited clicks?
 No, LinkedIn would not make your campaign to spend unlimited budget.
 There are two reasons for that.
 The first one is that your audience is limited.
 LinkedIn algorithms would only show the ads to a maximum frequency.
 Let’s imagine you’re an audience member.
 The second one is that LinkedIn would not show you the same ad more than, let’s say a couple of times a month.
 That’s the monthly frequency.
 In our experience, for each campaign, that’s twice a month.
 2 is the average maximum LinkedIn frequency.
 In our campaigns forecast, we fix that to 1.8.

 Let’s see how you can define your LinkedIn Ads budget in four simple steps.